andrewyavors/Lua-Color-Converter/README.md

 local color = require("convertcolor")
 ```

-3. Use it..
-..to convert from hex:
+3. Use it to convert from hex:
 ```lua
 color.hex('ff00ff') --change ff00ff to your color
 ```